A portable generator could become a life savior, especially in a power outage situation.

 Cleaner and with a better shelf life than gasoline and diesel, propane generators offer better power usage at an affordable rate.

-However, engines made for propone could not last longer than that of the two fuel types we discussed above.
+However, engines made for propane could not last longer than that the two fuel types we discussed above.

 Besides, it’s cleaner than the likes of gasoline and diesel.